evanspa/GasJot-ios/README.md

 [the web service layer](https://github.com/evanspa/pe-apptxn-restsupport) and (3) client libraries ([currently only iOS](https://github.com/evanspa/PEAppTransaction-Logger)).

-This repository, *PEAppTransaction-Logger*, represents an iOS client library to the framework.

 The PELF provides a small set of functions to log what are termed "application transactions."
 An application transaction is not a transaction in a database sense; it is meant more to model application-level actions.
 For example, a user creating a new purchase order within your application would be termed as an application transaction.
 A user signing in to your application would be an application transaction.
 A user signing out, another.

 The PELF provides both client-side and server-side libraries.
 PELF client-side libraries are used by applications (*such as this one*) to locally record user-initiated application transactions and transaction events.
 Transaction events are simply timestamped events associated with an application transaction.
 E.g., if "create a fuel purchase log" is an application transaction, a transaction event might be: "user clicks 'New Fuel Purchase Log' button to initiate transaction."
 Another event might be: "web service request initiated to submit new fp log data to server".
 And another: "web service response received".
 All of this log data is saved locally on the client, and then later pushed to the server for permanent storage (and offline analysis).

 ### Motivation